zalando/nakadi/README.md

 ./gradlew startDockerContainer
 ```

-This will start a docker container for the Nakadi server and another container
+This will start a Docker container for the Nakadi server and another container
 with its PostgreSQL, Kafka and Zookeeper dependencies.
 The ports 8080 (Nakadi),
-5432 (PostgreSQL), 9092 (Kafka) and 2181 (Zookeeper) are to allow the services
+5432 (PostgreSQL), 9092 (Kafka) and 2181 (Zookeeper) allow the services
 to communicate with each other and must not be used by other applications.

 ### Stopping a Server